What is Depreciation for Rental Property?

 - With time, the value of the rental property appreciates.

-- If the acquired rental property is in the best and desirable location, then it helps in the creation of a steady stream of cash flows for the owner.
+- If the acquired rental property is in the best and most desirable location, it helps create a steady stream of cash flows for the owner.

-- Other rental property-related expenses and depreciation has to be reported in the Schedule E of the tax returns to enjoy the benefit of the deductions on the rental income stream.
+- Other rental property-related expenses and depreciation have to be reported in Schedule E of the tax returns to benefit from the deductions on the rental income stream.

 Disadvantages

-- If the owner has undertaken the rental property at an undesirable location, it is difficult to generate a steady stream of income.
+- If the owner has undertaken the rental property at an undesirable location, it is difficult to generate a steady income stream.

-- The above situation can reduce the net investment of the owner, and this, in turn, increases the depreciation expense.
+- The above situation can reduce the net investment which, in turn, increases the depreciation expense.

 - Other rental property-related expenses can’t be recovered as there is an insufficient generation of an income stream from the rental property.